Fox's Book of Martyrs

 depredation of their neighbors, they who, in the morning seized the prey, and

-at night divided the spoil, have, for many years past, become quiet and
+at night divided the spoil, have, for many years past,

-employed in our manufactories.
-They are received also
+are employed in our manufactories.
+They are received also into English families; and treated with

-into English families; and treated with great humanity by the Protestants.
+great humanity by the Protestants.

 Chapter 18 - Rise and Persecution of the Quakers